-- 1.2 Where used in this Schedule 2, the terms Data Controller, Data Processor, Data Subject, Personal Data and processing and Special Category Data all have the meanings given to those terms in the Data Protection Legislation. - 1.3 This Schedule 2 is intended to be legally binding and shall prevail over all other agreements, arrangements and understandings between the Parties relating to the Data Sharing, save for Schedule 1, whether made before or after the date of this Schedule 2 and notwithstanding any wording to the contrary in such agreements, arrangements and understandings between the Parties. - 1.4 In case of any conflict or inconsistency between the provisions of this Agreement, this shall be the order on precedence: Schedule 2; Schedule 1; main terms of the Agreement. - 1.5 A reference to a statute or statutory provision includes all subordinate legislation made under it from time to time, and is a reference to it as amended, extended or re-enacted from time to time ("Replacement Law").
-References to terms defined in a statute or statutory provision shall be replaced with or incorporate (as the case may be) references to the equivalent terms defined in any Replacement Laws, once in force and applicable. - 1.6 To the extent that a term of this Schedule 1 requires the performance by a party of an obligation "in accordance with Data Protection Legislation" (or similar), unless otherwise expressly agreed in this Schedule 2, this requires performance in accordance with the relevant requirements of such Data Protection Legislation as is in force and applicable at the time of performance (if any).
+- 1.2 Where used in this Schedule 2, the terms Data Controller, Data Processor, Data Subject, Personal Data, Data Importer, Data Exporter and processing and Special Category Data all have the meanings given to those terms in the Data Protection Legislation. - 1.3 This Schedule 2 is intended to be legally binding and shall prevail over all other agreements, arrangements and understandings between the Parties relating to the Data Sharing, whether made before or after the date of this Schedule 2 and notwithstanding any wording to the contrary in such agreements, arrangements and understandings between the Parties. - 1.4 In case of any conflict or inconsistency between the provisions of this Agreement, this shall be the order on precedence: Schedule 3, Schedule 2; Schedule 1; the main terms of the Agreement. - 1.5 To the extent that a term of this Schedule 2 requires the performance by a party of an obligation "in accordance with Data Protection Legislation" (or similar), unless otherwise expressly agreed in this Schedule 2, this requires performance in accordance with the relevant requirements of such Data Protection Legislation as is in force and applicable at the time of performance (if any).